wessenstam/docker101_bootcamp/day2/day2.rst

 .. figure:: images/6.png

 “Ha the same as the one running on port 8080!
 Great!
-So that worked….!”
+So that worked....!”
 Well progressing greatly, but I’m done for today.
 Need to get some other stuff to do.
 Will pick this up tomorrow.